-93. Where the information obtained affects accounts or statements that the professional accountant is currently preparing or auditing, the professional accountant is in a position to deal with the matter himself/herself.
-If the client fails to provide such information as the professional accountant may require, or objects to the manner in which the professional accountant considers that the accounts should be presented, it is the professional accountant's professional duty to qualify his/her reports on the accounts in such a way that the respects in which they are defective are made clear.
-The professional accountant shall also consider whether he/she ought to continue to act for that client.
+93. Where the information obtained affects accounts or statements that the professional accountant is currently preparing or auditing, the professional accountant is in a position to deal with the matter themself.
+If the client fails to provide such information as the professional accountant may require, or objects to the manner in which the professional accountant considers that the accounts should be presented, it is the professional accountant's professional duty to qualify their reports on the accounts in such a way that the respects in which they are defective are made clear.
+The professional accountant shall also consider whether they ought to continue to act for that client.